pik-gane/stable-baselines3-contrib-satisfia/Getting started.md

 - [ ] Add a training procedure for LRAR-DQN.
 For now it's using pretrained LRA-DQN Q network, but it would be great to improve those Q networks on the actual LRAR-DQN trajectories.
 I think you'd have to make inherit from the DQN class.

-## Tasks that I didn't have time to do but I though might be useful (feel free to do them if you want)
+## Tasks that I didn't have time to do but I though might be useful (feel free to do them or not)

 - [ ] Test the iterated prisoner dilemna envs
 - [ ] Implement and test the Jobst snooker env